Walkaround

 A walkaround (also spelled walk-around or walk around, or called a horay) was a dance from the blackface minstrel shows of the 19th century.
 The walkaround began in the 1840s as a dance for one performer, but by the 1850s, many dancers or the entire troupe participated.
 The walkaround often served as the finale to the first half of the minstrel show, the opening semicircle.
 Minstrels also wrote songs called "walkarounds", which were specifically intended for this dance; "Dixie" is probably the most famous example.

 Elements of the dance

 The dance was competitive in nature.
 At the start of the music, typically a fast dance song in 2/4 or 4/4 time, the dancers (who were already seated in a semicircle) stood and began clapping and slapping themselves in time ("patting Juba").
 One dancer or a couple then moved downstage to the focal point of the semicircle and performed a set of elaborate dance steps, lasting for about 16 bars.
 Once these dancers retreated back to the semicircle, another dancer or pair of dancers took a turn.
 This repeated until all dancers had soloed.
 Finally, all the dancers broke ranks and danced the minstrel show into an intermission.
+Compare with dance jamming.